 Imprint of the Future.
 Destiny of Piranesi's City

-Catalogue of the exhibition by the architect and draughtsman Sergei Tchoban, which is scheduled for October 2020-January 2021 at the Istituto Centrale per la Grafica in Rome
+Catalogue of the exhibition by Sergei Tchoban at the Istituto Centrale per la Grafica in Rome

 in English and Italian